jordanrivernoah2003-creator/Juilanster/README.md

-# V.Frown
+# Juilanster
- An experimental emulator for the V.Smile
+ An experimental emulator for the Juilanster That Is Fork From VFrown

  ![VFrown Logo](images/icon.png)

 **NOTE: this emulator is still a work in progress.**

 ## Building and Running
-Create a folder in the same location as VFrown named `sysrom` and insert a copy of your BIOS called `sysrom.bin`.
-While this step isn't required by V.Frown, not all games can run properly (or at all) without a System ROM image.
+Create a folder in the same location as Juilanster named `bios` and insert a copy of your BIOS called `sysrom.bin`.
+While this step isn't required by Juilanster, not all games can run properly (or at all) without a Bios Rom image.

 Run the following commands: